 Connect a switch closure or relay to a VIP pin and short it to the ground (GND) pin to recall the corresponding Preset.
-For example, shorting VIP pin 1 to the GND terminal recalls Preset 1; pin 2 recalls Preset 2, etc. There are more details about this functionality in the Drag Net Help file and on our Drag Net Applications page.
+For example, shorting VIP pin 1 to the GND terminal recalls Preset 1; pin 2 recalls Preset 2, etc. There are more details about this functionality in the Drag Net Help file and on our Drag Net web page.
 Be certain to appropriately set the VIP Allocation in Drag Net's Parameter Window.

 If GND contention of two or more pins simultaneously occurs, the highest-numbered VIP pin takes precedence.
 For example, if pin 3 is shorted to GND and pin 6 is then shorted to GND, Preset 6 is recalled.
 If pin 3 is closed and then pin 2, nothing happens -- Preset 2 is not recalled.
 This permits a hierarchy of Presets when using VIP pin closures for tiered priority paging.
 Since there are only eight VIP pins, you can only recall up to eight Presets using switch closures.

-There are four ways to recall more than eight presets.
+There are two ways to recall more than eight presets.

 - 1. Use the Drag Net software Recall button which is only intended for the system installer/designer. - 2.
-Use the Rane SR 4 remote to recall any eight Presets. - 3.
-Use a Rane SR 3 remote which can recall any 16 of the available 24 Presets. - 4.
 Use an Ethernet command from an AMX or Crestron Ethernet-equipped product.

-When using Drag Net's Auto Mixer/Ducker block, you have the ability to link a VIP pin closure to a push-to-talk switch in a paging or boardroom application.
+[When using Drag Net's Auto Mixer/Ducker block, you have the ability to link a VIP pin closure to a push-to-talk switch in a paging or boardroom application.
 When using the Ducker block in these applications, the VIP pins act independently provided you Group the appropriate VIP pin with the Auto Mixer/Ducker's Input in Drag Net's Remote Map.
-Again, see our Drag Net Applications for examples.
+Again, see our Drag Net Applications for examples.]